 In the last few months, I cannot count the number of times I have tried to help people prioritise their partner preferences through M.B.A.
-So, I created this 5 by 3 principle which helps people in sorting out their preferences.
-I know it works when people genuinely follow it.
-In fact, this might work for just about any major life decision.
+So, I created this framework which is meant to help people in prioritising their preferences for a partner.
+I am calling it the “5 by 3 principle” of arranged marriages.
+I’ve seen it work well for people who genuinely apply it to their partner search.
+In fact, this might work for just about any major life decision in your life.
 I think.
 Try it and tell me, may be?
-But let me explain this in the context of choosing a partner in the arranged marriage market.
-Rest, you go figure.

-Dating apps and matrimonial sites have made us believe that what constitutes a happy marriage is our partner’s caste, mother tongue, education, profession, salaries, height, weight, body type, etc. Now, I am not saying all of this is B.S., but I have an alternate view – Relationships are essentially a series of actions and reactions, day in and day out.
-It’s what you do to your partner and what your partner does to you.
+Dating apps and matrimonial sites have made us believe that what constitutes a happy marriage is our partner’s caste, mother tongue, education, profession, salary, height, weight, body type, etc. Now, I am not saying all of this is B.S., but I have an alternate view – Relationships are essentially a series of interactions (action and reaction), day in and day out.
+It’s what you do to your partner, how they react and vice-versa.

-You could scream at your partner, they might take it lying down, or they could scream at you and it might shake the daylights out of you.
-After a point, this happens on auto-pilot, so essentially, it’s the initial set of actions and reactions, that occur repetitively without us thinking twice.
+You could scream at your partner, they may take it lying down, or they could scream at you and it might shake the living daylights out of you.
+After a point, this interaction goes on auto-pilot.
+Essentially, it’s the initial set of actions and reactions, that occur repetitively without us thinking twice.

-Now, there’s no way to accurately predict how you or your partner would initially react to a situation when you enter a relationship relationship.
-But you can always lay out your .
-This way, you hedge yourself against unpleasant situations that could occur over and over again in a relationship.
+Now, there’s no way to accurately predict how you or your partner would initially react to a situation when you enter into a relationship.
+But you can always lay out your non-negotiable conditions to hedge yourself against unpleasant situations that could occur over and over again in a relationship.

 Here’s where you use 5 by 3 principle.
 It’s simple.
 You just have to list the things you want from a relationship.
-Start with as long as list as you want, then, sort it based on what matters most.
+Start with as long as list as you want, and then, sort the list based on what matters most.
 Then pick only the top 5 from this list.
 Remember that nothing from the rest of the list can ever beat the top 5.
 So keep going at it till you have your absolute top 5 things that matter.
+Now, whether this is top 3 or top 5 is upto you to decide but let that list not be endless else the exercise is pointless.

-Here are a few examples of things people have typically wanted from relationships:
+Here are a few examples of things people typical say they want from relationships:

 - Great conversation with intellectual stimulation